 Because of the saturation of bold duotones, there is a steady rise of warm and moody color palettes or vintage tones for photos.
-A few years ago designers used to embrace bold and neon which was inspired by shows like Stranger Things, but today, the colors for photo feel more like the days when cameras were not able to capture intense saturated colors.
+A few years ago designers used to embrace bold and neon which was inspired by shows like Stranger Things, but today, the colors for photo feel more like the days when cameras were not able to capture intensely saturated colors.

 It’s like a direct throwback to the low-fi photography from the 1970s or from the footage of a muted camcorder in eighties.
 After incorporating black to some degrees to these pictures results in a warm and wistful vibe that neon colors will never compete with.